with-branch/setkit/README.md

 ### Documentation
 Code should be documented according to [PEP 257](https://www.python.org/dev/peps/pep-0257/).
 Additionaly, we will follow the Google python [docstring conventions](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
-Type hints are allowed and encouraged within the docstrings.
+Since there is sometimes confusion as to whether an `__init__` docstring should be in the class level documentation or the method level we will stick to the method level.
+This maintains consistency, and most python type hinting is good about getting the user all of the information they need and handling the `__init__` documentation correctly.
-In addition, use `:class:` and `:method:` annotations when appropriate.
+Type hints are allowed and encouraged within the docstrings; In addition, use `:class:` and `:method:` annotations when appropriate.

 As demonstration, here is the documentation for the [`rootflow.datasets.examples`](rootflow/datasets/examples.py) `ExampleTabular` dataset.
 ```python